clicky/clicky.sh/content/posts/opinions/null-is-shit.md

 }
 ```

-### Not Sure
+### 7. Not Sure

 This function is already a disaster.
 The only 3 return options are an object, null or an exception.
-Hoo-.rah, and regardless of which it is, I need to check every possible result.
+Hoo-rah.
+And regardless of which it is, I need to check every possible result.

 ``` cs
 public object MyFunction(object data1, object data2)
 ```

-I'm a big proponent of the TrySomething pattern, as with above, any failures inside the method can return false.
+I'm a much prefer the TrySomething pattern, as with above, any failures inside the method can return false.

 ``` cs
 public bool TryMyFunction(object data1, object data2, out object result);
 ```

 Most importantly, the function can return this phrase which is something I'm very fond of as now I can ALWAYS trust this method to return something usable or give me a false.

 ``` cs
 return result is not null;
 ```

-### Landmine Constructors
+### 8. Landmine Constructors

 This constructor is like biting into a jam donut with a bee in it.
+Nulls break the effectiveness of Constructors in my opinion.

 ``` cs
 public class MyClass